jonathanglasmeyer/bachelor/thesis/src/Main.md

       `bin/sphinx-interpolated.py` interprets the "global" models relative to the repository root folder `models`, the `resultsFolder` relative to the root folder `results` and the `keywordModelPath` relative to the `resultsFolder`.
 It then supplies the absolute paths to the JAR.
 It also supplies absolute output file paths for the transcription result and transcription word timing results.

-      For the interpolation run, the following part from the Sphinx 4 config is relevant^[The config files used can be viewed at <https://github.com/jonathanewerner/bachelor/tree/master/bin/sphinx>]:
+      For the interpolation run, the following part from the Sphinx 4 config is relevant:

           <component name="interpolatedLanguageModel"
                      type="edu.cmu.sphinx.linguist.language.ngram.InterpolatedLanguageModel">